TeamMacLean/install_opimage/README.md

 2. Then type `cd install_opimage`
 3. Then type `make ap`

 This will setup the wireless access point.
-The machine will need rebooting at this point, so when it starts again, re-open the terminal and
+The machine will need rebooting at this point, so do that and when it starts again, re-open the terminal and

 1. Type `cd install_opimage`
 2. Then type `make software`